How Do You Know If It's Too Late for a Root Canal?

 Extent of Decay

 If decay has destroyed a substantial amount of tooth structure, there may not be enough remaining to support a filling or crown after root canal treatment.
+A tooth needs adequate walls and a solid foundation to function properly after restoration.

 Root Condition